This post could have been named: My Stab at Contributing to a More Cohesive Swedish Innovation Climate for All Things Quantum, Episode I.

 I’ve also come to understand where the science ends and the engineering begins.

-Because as hard as it is to understand quantum physics, even to expert practitioners, the fundamentals were pretty much figured out during the first half of the 20th century; starting with Max Planck and reaching its conclusion with John Stewart Bell.
+Because as hard as it is to grasp quantum physics, even to expert practitioners, the fundamentals were pretty much figured out during the first half of the 20th century; starting with Max Planck and reaching its conclusion with John Stewart Bell.

 This doesn’t mean that scientists are done of course.
 The fact that the standard model is irreconcilable with general relativity remains one of science’s most elusive problems.
 It just means that the scientists figured out enough for the engineers to take the ball and run with it.